-- 1. For purposes of this Agreement and any annexes thereto ("Agreement"), the following terms shall have the meanings set forth below: - a) The term "United States" means the United States of America, including the States thereof, but does not include the U.S. Territories.
-Any reference to a "State" of the United States includes the District of Columbia. - b) The term "U.S. Territory" means American Samoa, the Commonwealth of the Northern Mariana Islands, Guam, the Commonwealth of Puerto Rico, or the U.S. Virgin Islands. - c) The term "IRS" means the U.S. Internal Revenue Service. - d) The term "Mexico" means the United Mexican States. - e) The term "Partner Jurisdiction" means a jurisdiction that has in effect an agreement with the United States to facilitate the implementation of FATCA.
-The IRS shall publish a list identifying all Partner Jurisdictions. - f) The term "Competent Authority" means:
+- 1. For purposes of this agreement and any annexes thereto ("Agreement"), the following terms shall have the meanings set forth below: - a) The term "United States" means the United States of America, including the States thereof, and, when used in a geographical sense, means the land territory of the United States of America, including inland waters, and the air space, the territorial sea thereof and any maritime area beyond the territorial sea within which the United States of America has sovereign rights or jurisdiction in accordance with international law; the term, however, does not include the U.S. Territories.
+Any reference to a "State" of the United States includes the District of Columbia. - b) The term "U.S. Territory" means American Samoa, the Commonwealth of the Northern Mariana Islands, Guam, the Commonwealth of Puerto Rico, or the U.S. Virgin Islands. - c) The term "IRS" means the U.S. Internal Revenue Service. - d) The term "France" means the French Republic and, when used in a geographical sense, means the European and Overseas Departments of the French Republic and includes the territorial sea and any area outside the territorial sea within which, in accordance with international law, the French Republic has sovereign rights for the purpose of exploring and exploiting the natural resources of the seabed and its subsoil and the superjacent waters.

-- (1) in the case of the U.S. Treasury Department, the Secretary of the Treasury or his delegate ("U.S. Competent Authority"); and - (2) in the case of the Ministry of Finance of Mexico, the Ministry of Finance and Public Credit and the Tax Administration Service ("Mexican Competent Authority"). - g) The term "Financial Institution" means a Custodial Institution, a Depository Institution, an Investment Entity, or a Specified Insurance Company. - h) The term "Custodial Institution" means any Entity that holds, as a substantial portion of its business, financial assets for the account of others.
-An entity holds financial assets for the account of others as a substantial portion of its business if the entity's gross income attributable to the holding of financial assets and related financial services equals or exceeds 20 percent of the entity's gross income during the shorter of: (i) the three (3) year period that ends on December 31 (or the final day of a non-calendar year accounting period) prior to the year in which the determination is being made; or (ii) the period during which the entity has been in existence. - i) The term "Depository Institution" means any Entity that accepts deposits in the ordinary course of a banking or similar business. - j) The term "Investment Entity" means any Entity that conducts as a business (or is managed by an entity that conducts as a business) one or more of the following activities or operations for or on behalf of a customer: - (1) trading in money market instruments (cheques, bills, certificates of deposit, derivatives, etc.); foreign exchange; exchange, interest rate and index instruments; transferable securities; or commodity futures trading; - (2) individual and collective portfolio management; or - (3) otherwise investing, administering, or managing funds or money on behalf of other persons.
+- e) The term "Partner Jurisdiction" means a jurisdiction that has in effect an agreement with the United States to facilitate the implementation of FATCA.
+The IRS shall publish a list identifying all Partner Jurisdictions. - f) The term "Competent Authority" means: - (1) in the case of the United States, the Secretary of the Treasury or his delegate; and - (2) in the case of France, the Minister in charge of Finance or his authorized representative. - g) The term "Financial Institution" means a Custodial Institution, a Depository Institution, an Investment Entity, or a Specified Insurance Company. - h) The term "Custodial Institution" means any Entity that holds, as a substantial portion of its business, financial assets for the account of others.
+An entity holds financial assets for the account of others as a substantial portion of its business if the entity's gross income attributable to the holding of financial assets and related financial services equals or exceeds 20 percent of the entity's gross income during the shorter of: (i) the three-year period that ends on December 31 (or the final day of a non-calendar year accounting period) prior to the year in which the determination is being made; or (ii) the period during which the entity has been in existence. - i) The term "Depository Institution" means any Entity that accepts deposits in the ordinary course of a banking or similar business. - j) The term "Investment Entity" means any Entity that conducts as a business (or is managed by an entity that conducts as a business) one or more of the following activities or operations for or on behalf of a customer: - (1) trading in money market instruments (cheques, bills, certificates of deposit, derivatives, etc.); foreign exchange; exchange, interest rate and index instruments; transferable securities; or commodity futures trading; - (2) individual and collective portfolio management; or - (3) otherwise investing, administering, or managing funds or money on behalf of other persons.